drakkan/sftpgo/docker/README.md

     -d "drakkan/sftpgo:tag"
 ```

-As you can see SFTPGo uses two volumes:
+As you can see SFTPGo uses two main volumes:

 - `/srv/sftpgo` to handle persistent data.
 The default home directory for SFTP/FTP/WebDAV users is `/srv/sftpgo/data/<username>`.
 Backups are stored in `/srv/sftpgo/backups`
 - `/var/lib/sftpgo` is the home directory for the sftpgo system user defined inside the container.
 This is the container working directory too, host keys will be created here when using the default configuration.

+If you want to get fine grained control, you can also mount `/srv/sftpgo/data` and `/srv/sftpgo/backups` as separate volumes instead of mounting `/srv/sftpgo`.

 ### Configuration